DandelionSprout/adfilt/.github/README.md

 ———————————————————————————

-**IMPORTANT NOTE:** My lists does not, can not, and will never ever support Manifest v3, due to the lack of list hotfixes and the removal of `-abp-has` and `-abp-contains`.
+**IMPORTANT NOTE:** My lists do not, can not, and will never ever support Manifest v3, due to the lack of list hotfixes and the removal of `-abp-has` and `-abp-contains`.
 Issue reports for Manifest v3-based extension versions, or Chrome versions released after December 2022, will **not** be accepted, and if you do submit one, you would be asked to use an alternate web browser instead.

-And just in case anyone thinks I'm not serious about it, **I do no longer offer support to Safari ≥13 users** (except when using AdGuard's paid version) since Safari has decided to do the exact same things that Chromium is planning to do.
+And just in case anyone thinks I'm not serious about it, **I no longer offer support to Safari ≥13 users** (except when using AdGuard's paid version) since Safari has decided to do the exact same things that Chromium is planning to do.

 ———————————————————————————

-Note for UXP browser users: Due to the Pale Moon community being protective of consistent abusive hate speech and grave insultments, I will no longer use Pale Moon, Basilisk or Borealis to test any entries or for anything else.
-PC browser entries that can't be reproduced by Chrome, Firefox, Vivaldi or Tor Browser, will be delegated to [uAssets](https://github.com/uBlockOrigin/uAssets/blob/master/filters/legacy.txt) instead.
+Note for UXP browser users: Due to the Pale Moon community being protective of consistent abusive hate speech and grave insults, I will no longer use Pale Moon, Basilisk or Borealis to test any entries or for anything else.
+PC browser entries that can't be reproduced in Chrome, Firefox, Vivaldi or Tor Browser, will be delegated to [uAssets](https://github.com/uBlockOrigin/uAssets/blob/master/filters/legacy.txt) instead.

 ———————————————————————————